qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 * For each dynamic diagram, assign the faults by ID from the fault model and document it as a sphinx-needs directive.
 * Document the resulting failure mode and effect and link to a safety requirement that mitigates the violation.
 * Document safety mitigation to avoid or control the failure.
+If it can't be shown that a element is completely deterministic and testable, an additional safety mechanisms is needed.
 * The attributes of the template are described in :ref:`process_requirements_safety_analysis_attributes`.
 * Judge if this is sufficient.
 * If not, request to update the diagram and the requirements with additional safety mitigation to come to a sufficient outcome by creating an issue.